HippoEug/HackTheBox/Machines (Easy)/Blocky.md

 ```
 Now now, although this took longer than usual to run, it was very worth it.
 Let's see what information we got from Port 80 HTTP.

-Couple of READMEs found, potential login pages, maybe SQL Injection, and finally also a username `notch`.
+Couple of potential login pages, maybe SQL Injection, and finally also a username `notch`.
 Very interestsing.

 ## 2. Enumeration on Port 80 HTTP
 Enumerating on `http://10.129.1.53`, we are presented with a BLOCKYCRAFT page which is apparently under construction.